erandiganepola/wso2-cloud-flutter-demo/README.md

-# Get Started with Flutter Authentication
+# Securely consuming WSO2 API Cloud APIs with Flutter

 [Flutter](https://flutter.dev/) is Google's cross-platform UI toolkit created to help developers build expressive and beautiful mobile applications.
 [Dart](https://dart.dev) is a client-optimized Google's programming language for apps on multiple platforms.
 It is used to build mobile, desktop, server, and web applications.